cirosantilli/linux-cheat/terminal.md

 ANSI codes allow one to control text attributes such as color and font.

-The ammount of available attributes is very restricted if compared with modern toolkits such as GTK (there are only 8 colors and very few fonts), but is has proven to be enough even for complex curses GUIs such as VIM.
+The amount of available attributes is very restricted if compared with modern toolkits such as GTK (there are only 8 colors and very few fonts), but is has proved to be enough even for complex curses GUIs such as VIM.

 The following example prints: